 - Coca candy for the altitude – If you’re afraid of the altitude you can order them from Amazon in advance, but they’re widely available in Cusco.

-Renting a horse, Toilets and other things…
+Renting a Horse, Toilets and other things…

-People in my group weren’t hardcore hikers for sure, in fact quite a few of them have never seen a squat toilet.
+People in my group weren’t hardcore hikers for sure, in fact, quite a few of them have never seen a squat toilet.
 I was actually surprised that along the trail there were squat toilets everywhere, as I expected none of them.

 After we were well fed and mouths were stuffed full of coca leaves, we started our first hike.
-Our guides let us go at own own pace and I started walking with some new friends I made at breakfast.
-I think it was good that our guide allowed go at our own pace.
+Our guides let us go at our own pace and I started walking with some new friends I made at breakfast.
+I think it was good that our guide allowed going at our own pace.
 Some people from my guide were very fast on horses and other very slow due to the lack of hiking experience and altitude sickness.
 Of course, various guides came to check on us many times.

-I had more than enough time to stop and take photos along the way and noone limited me on the top of the mountain.
+I had more than enough time to stop and take photos along the way and no one limited me on the top of the mountain.
 I wouldn’t want a guide to tell me that I only have X amount of time and then we have to go down.

 Operators provide the horses to rent but unless you’re injured and need a guarantee of a horse you don’t have to ask for it in advance.
-My guide told us that if we want a horse for an entire way up it’s 75 soles ($22), but I actually hiked most of the trail and only decided I’d like a horse for the last part of the trek which I paid 40 soles for ($12).
+My guide told us that if we want a horse for an entire way up is 75 soles ($22), but I actually hiked most of the trail and only decided I’d like a horse for the last part of the trek which I paid 40 soles for ($12).

-Many horsemen were walking the trail along the hikers, so I found myself a horse within a few minutes.
+Many horsemen were walking the trail along with the hikers, so I found myself a horse within a few minutes.
 However, certain sections of the trek are so steep that you’ll need to get off and walk beside your horse.

-Where to stay in Cusco before hiking Rainbow Mountain?
+Where to Stay in Cusco Before Hiking Rainbow Mountain?

 Finding accommodation in Cusco isn’t a problem, but places do get booked up.
 Do need to pre-book it in advance.
-Everyone can find something for themselves, as the town offers luxury hotels, cheap hostels and simple guesthouses.
+Everyone can find something for themselves, as the town offers luxury hotels, cheap hostels, and simple guesthouses.

-- Marriott El Convento – Super central hotel in Cusco: expensive, but well-worth it.
+- Marriott El Convento – Super central hotel in Cusco: expensive, but well worth it.

 - Novotel Cusco – Luxury hotel with a beautiful courtyard.
 Slightly cheaper than Marriott.

-- Kokopelli Hostel – Hostel & budget private rooms.
+- Kokopelli Hostel – Hostel & Budget private rooms.
 Most dorms are heated and have a private bathroom.

 - Ecopackers – Cheap hostel with an incredible atmosphere.
 Rooms do get cold at night, but if you’re equipped with alpaca socks you’re going to be just fine.